The entire world of tax knowledge

 • Abroad: Country-specific allowances according to BMF letter dated 02.12.2024 (valid from 2025).

 Overnight allowances can only be reimbursed tax-free by the employer.
-Own income-related expenses are only possible with actual proof.
+Own income-related expenses only possible with actual proof.

 New overnight allowance for truck drivers